skeeto/skeeto.github.com/_posts/2014-10-21-C-Object-Oriented-Programming.markdown

 ~~~

 The provided context pointer would be passed to the filter function as
-the second argument, so that no global variables are needed.
-This
+the second argument, and no global variables are needed.
+This would
-would probably be good enough for most purposes.
-The interface to
+probably be good enough for most purposes and it's about as simple as
-`pass_match()` should cover any kind of filter.
+possible.
+The interface to `pass_match()` would cover any kind of
+filter.

-But wouldn't it be nice to package the function and context together?
+But wouldn't it be nice to package the function and context together
+as one object?

 ### More Abstraction